MageMCU/HMC5883L/README.md

         - With this information and the further attempt to contact Honeywell, I might get their compass up and working...
     - Additional information was found for QMC5883L and HMC5883L sensors from National Library of Medicine (NIH) website from their Journal list - PLoS - PMC9307166 - published online 2022 Jul 22 titled ***Integration and evaluation of magnetic stimulation in physiology setups***.
 This article can be downloaded as a PDF file.
         - This article has an extensive reference section to other sources...
 It seems like the authors of this article could not get anything from Honeywell either except their datasheet...
+    - Xtrinsic MAG3110 Three-Axis, Digital Magnetometer (Pending)
+        - Application Note - AN4246
+            - Calibrating an eCompass in the Presense of Hard- and Soft-Iron Interferance
+        - Application Note - AN4247
+            - Layout Recommendations for PCBs using a Magnetometer Sensor
+                - Has more mathematically...
+        - Application Note - AN4248
+            - Implementing a Tilt-Compensated eCompass using Accelerometer and Magnetometer Sensors

 ## Disclaimer and Terms